pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_presence.md

 9{
 10    "channels": ["ch1", "ch2"]
 11}
 ```

 ## User state

-Requires Presence

-Clients can set dynamic custom state (e.g., score, location) on channels while subscribed.
-State is not persisted; it’s lost on disconnect.
+Requires Presence add-on enabled.
+Clients can set dynamic custom state (score, game state, location) on one or more channels while subscribed.
+State is not persisted and is lost on disconnect.

 ### Method(s)